qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-4-1.rst

 Tutorial Part 4.4.1: Automated UI Testing
 *****************************************

 Having previously covered :doc:`unit testing </pages/desktop/tutorials/tutorial-part-4-4>`, it's time to take a look at qooxdoo's built-in facilities for automated UI testing.
-Over the course of this tutorial, we'll set up the required infrastructure and develop a test case that interacts with the Twitter application from the previous tutorials.
+Over the course of this tutorial, we'll set up the required infrastructure and develop a test case that interacts with the identica application from the previous tutorials.

 |Simulator executing a test suite|